wout/rosetta/README.md

 instead, there is no need to convert your old files.
 Rosetta will gladly parse both formats.

-Beware, though, that there is a fixed loading order.
+🗒️ **Note**: Beware, though, that there is a fixed loading order.
 JSON files are loaded first, then YAML files.
 So if you have the same key in a JSON and a YAML file, YAML will take precedence.

 ## Configuration
 There are a few configuration options you can add to your initializer.

 ### `default_locale`
-Defines the default value is no locale is set.
+Defines the default value if no locale is set.
 The default `default_locale` is set to `"en"`.

 ```cr
 Rosetta.settings.default_locale = "de"
 ```

-🗒️ **Note:** The default locale is used by the compiler to define the ruling set of locale keys.
+🗒️ **Note**: The default locale is used by the compiler to define the ruling set of locale keys.
 This means that if one of the other available locales is missing some of the keys found in the default key set, the compiler will complain.
 So every available locale will need to have the exact same key set as the default